jeanpetitt/orkg_import/README.md

   * --contribution: Specify that you want to perform contribtuion tasks.
 It is boolean arguments

-  * --api: specify which api you want to use
+  * --platform: specify which api you want to use
         - incubating
         - sandbox
         - orkg